jdn-aau/krnl/README.md

 Some highlights
 ---------------

+Jan 2021 - std timer0 for all AVRs CPU and hearbeat is 1msec
+           millis is still working - but dont  use it :-)
 - open source (beer license)
 - well suited for teaching
  - easy to read and understand source